Fire Art Guidelines

 420#

-Note that Aggregate Gross Weight is only one consideration in sizing your fuel supply.
+Note that AGW is only one consideration in sizing your fuel supply.
 Regardless of the size(s) of the cylinders you choose, you are limited to a total of ten (10) cylinders maximum.

 Below are some examples of LP-Gas cylinder combinations that meet the requirements: